-- Describe the conceptCO1-Explain theIntroduction to Research. - CO2-Explain theTypes and relevanceProcess of research in educationResearch - CO3-Explain the Measurement and special education.
-Analysis of Data. - Develop an understanding of the research process and acquire competencies for conducting a research. - Apply suitable measures for data organization and analysis.
+- CO1-Explain theIntroduction to Research. - CO2-Explain the Types and Process of Research - CO3-Explain the Measurement and Analysis of Data.

-UnitUNIT 1: Introduction to Research
+UNIT 1: Introduction to Research

 - 1.1 Research: Meaning, Definition and Characteristics - 1.2 Educational Research: Definition and Nature - 1.3 Purpose of Educational Research - 1.4 Scientific Research Method - 1.5 Research in Education and Special Education